 The theme was Ocean Exploration, so we had zoom calls with ocean experts all over the world.
 One major problem we learned about was fish feeders in the ocean were inefficient, wasting lots of food and polluting the water that the fish live in.
 Our solution was called the "eFishient Feeder", which used sensors to detect when fish were hungry and feed them efficiently.
 We tested it at fish farms and worked with researchers in the Aquaculture lab at the University of Minnesota.

 We won Champions at Regionals and at Sectionals we got Performance and Champions.
 At State we got 1st place in Design and 1st place in Coding and made Champions Finalist.
-We got to go to WAFFLE (WPI Annual First Lego League Event) where we won the Design Award at a World Tournament!!
-One of the major things that impressed the judges was all of the testing we did to design our robot before even starting to solve missions.
+We got to go to WAFFLE (WPI Annual First Lego League Event) where we won the Design Award at a World Tournament!
+The judges said they liked all the testing we did to design our robot before even starting to solve missions and we shared a lot of that with other teams.